Youthful: Composition

 "Youthful" is a pop song with lyrics about objectification and exploitation.
 Written with only three chords, the song has an instrumentation consisting of guitars, drums, and synthesisers that play vocables.
 The track possesses tonal ambiguity, with the simplest overall key being C-sharp minor.
 The song's verses use two of the three chords.
 During the pre-chorus and chorus, the submediant chord, synthesisers, and vocal harmonies arrive while a bass guitar and tambourine play quavers and semiquavers, respectively.
 The song's bridge tones down the chorus instrumentation, making it resemble the verse structure, and the outro contains an instrumental fade-out, ending the song a cappella.
 The song was produced by Victor Van Vugt.

 Commercial performance

 Even without an official release in New Zealand, "Youthful" eventually saturated the country's airwaves and topped RadioScope's airplay ranking in late 2001, finding an audience on pop, adult contemporary, and easy listening radio.
+It was the only song by a New Zealand artist to top RadioScope's airplay chart in 2001 and was the eight-most-played track of the year on New Zealand radio overall.
 Charting on airplay alone, the song debuted at number 37 on New Zealand's RIANZ Singles Chart in July 2001, rising up the listing over the next three months and peaking at number five on 28 October.
 It charted within the top 50 for 24 weeks, ending the year as New Zealand's 18th-most-successful single and helping bolster the sales of Thinking Room.
 Despite the song's success, Moa would soon leave Atlantic Records and return to New Zealand to maintain her independence as a songwriter, citing the label's intention to turn her into a mainstream pop singer.